 Carrie joined Providence Health & Services in 2006 and served as a regional public affairs manager until 2012 when she established her own consulting business.
 Her cultural clients have included fEARnoMUSIC and Portland’5 Centers for the Arts, as well as the Arts Commission and the Cultural Trust.
 She also helped found Portland Radio Project, an online music station honored with two Edward R. Murrow Awards in its first six months on the air.

 Kikel has an associate degree in journalism from Mt.
 Hood Community College, where she started her communication career, and a bachelor’s in communication from Marylhurst University.
-She lives in Canby with her beloved Springer Spaniel Savannah and has three grown children – Daniel, Nichole and Kelsie – and five grandchildren – William, Kody, Alexa, Isaac and Ashlynd.
+She lives in Canby with her beloved Springer Spaniel Ella and has three grown children – Daniel, Nichole and Kelsie – and five grandchildren – William, Kody, Alexa, Isaac and Ashlynd.
 Carrie is an avid walker and loves adventures with family and friends.

 Eleanor has over 10 years of professional experience in arts and nonprofit administration.
 She graduated with a Master’s in Museum Studies from John F. Kennedy University and has a bachelor’s in Cultural Anthropology from Reed College.
 She currently serves on the board of the Oregon Museums Association.